mkcyoung/galactic-clustering/README.md

 ## An exploration (through dimensionality reduction and clustering) of the features learned in a CNN trained on crowd-source-labeled galaxy images.

+There’s a veritable deluge (think: petabytes) of astronomical data being generated from surveys like the Sloan Digital Sky Survey (SDSS).
+In fact, there is far more data out there than could be analyzed by expert astronomers within a reasonable time frame.
+In order to meet this daunting data challenge, researchers are pursuing many different strategies such as crowd-sourcing classification tasks, data mining and machine learning techniques aimed at classifying and discovering insights from survey data.
+This project is focused on the intersection of these methods: **we seek to explore (through dimensionality reduction and clustering) the features learned in a convolutional neural network (CNN) trained on crowd-source-labeled galaxy images.**

 ## Training a CNN
+The dataset we used came from a [Galaxy Zoo kaggle competition](https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge/data) launched in 2013.
+The dataset includes more than 130,000 images of galaxies.
+61,578 of these images were labeled by the Galaxy Zoo participants.
+The ‘labels’ were the percentages of responses to 37 questions asked of each volunteer during the galaxy classification.
+In order to develop a succinct way for us to ‘label’ galaxies, we followed the questionnaire decision tree and labeled galaxies based on their highest percentage responses.
+This created a total of 8 different galaxy labels.

+A random subset of 30,000 of these labeled images were used to train and validate our CNN.
+We found that training with ResNet34 (pretrained on ImageNet), yielded the best results.
+After our CNN was trained, we fed in a random subset of 20,000 images and extracted the last fully connected layer to produce a “CNN code” or feature vector corresponding to each image.
+It was on this set of 20,000, 512-element feature vectors that we performed our dimensionality reduction and clustering.

 ## Dimensionality reduction & clustering